 Youth Hunting Days: The Saturday following the closing of waterfowl season extending for 2 days.
+To participate in these youth hunts hunters must be 15 years of age or younger and must be accompanied by a non-hunting adult 18 years of age or older.

-Falconry Take of Ducks: Open concurrently with duck season and January 31 - February 1, 2015.
+Falconry Take of Ducks: Open concurrently with duck season and February 2-3, 2019.
 3/day.
 Possession limit triple the daily bag.